MrSlosh/NewYorkCoin-AuxPow/doc/build-unix.md

 Build requirements:

 	sudo apt-get install build-essential libtool autotools-dev autoconf pkg-config libssl-dev

-for Ubuntu 12.04 and later or Debian 7 and later, libboost-all-dev has to be installed:
+for Ubuntu 12.04, 14.04 or Debian 7 and 8, libboost-all-dev has to be installed:

-	sudo apt-get install libboost-all-dev libdb5.1-dev libdb5.1++-dev
+	sudo apt-get install libboost-all-dev libdb5.1-dev libdb5.1++-dev pkg-config libtool

+for ubuntu 16.04 and Debian 9:

+	sudo apt install libboost-all-dev libdb5.3-dev libdb5.3++-dev pkg-config libtool

 	Note that if you have Berkeley DB 4.8 packages installed (i.e. for other wallet software), they are incompatible with the packages for 5.1.
 You